-Following the advice of a medical practitioner means the life insured is following the advice of the treating medical practitioner including recommended courses of treatment and rehabilitation.
+Following the advice of a medical practitioner means the life insured is following the regular advice of the treating medical practitioner on an ongoing basis including recommended courses of treatment and rehabilitation.

 Fracture means any fracture that requires a pin, traction, plaster cast or other immobilising structure.